kLm8/camomile-web-frontend/HOWTO.md

 ## Configuration of Annotation Tracks

-1. Modify file: `config.json` and reboot frontend
+1. Modify file `config.json` and reboot frontend
 2. Non-existing layer(s) will be created by the frontend
 3. Do not forget to setLayerPermissions(...) to the new layer(s)